ChenReuven/account-managment/README.md

 ## Design And Separation
+Note:
-Note: All the Data is syncronice (simple)
+- All the Data is syncronice (simple)
+- I created tests not to every scenario in the app, but just show several capabilities and test types

 ##### Mocks (Screens)
 ![](assets/showcase/mocks-screens.png)